 How are children and teens getting this drug?

 Children and teens can acquire illegal pills through friends, or they may buy them through social media apps like Snapchat or websites.
 Some transactions are initiated using only emojis.

 “Previously, the biggest concern was getting medications from the medicine cabinet at home,” Lambert says.
 “These newer pills are clearly black-market, and they’re buying them from unknown sources or from dealers.”

 According to the Drug Enforcement Agency, illicit fentanyl is primarily manufactured outside the country in secret labs and smuggled into the U.S., where it’s sold on the illegal drug market.
-While it can go by a number of street names, it’s increasingly being pressed into pills made to look like legitimate prescription opioids.
+While it can go by a number of street names, it’s often pressed into pills made to look like legitimate prescription opioids.
 It can also be sold in the form of powders, nasal sprays, eye drops and small candies.

 Meanwhile, because it’s relatively cheap to produce, fentanyl is showing up in other street drugs like cocaine, heroin and MDMA.

 “So the message that we’re trying to get out to everybody is really not to trust your eyes,” Lambert says.
 “It’s virtually impossible to tell what is counterfeit, so if you’re buying something off somebody, you’re not going to be able to tell what it is.
 And in all likelihood — just economically — it’s probably counterfeit with fentanyl.”

 What steps can parents take to prevent opioid abuse?

 There are a number of research-based strategies that can reduce the likelihood that a young person will go down the path of substance abuse.
 We’ll include some resources below, but here’s what Lambert has to say: